All courses 290 min6 chaptersBuilderanthropic

 Creating your first agent

-Install the Anthropic SDK (not the Agent SDK — Managed Agents uses the standard Anthropic client):
+Install the Anthropic SDK (Managed Agents uses the standard client, not the Agent SDK):

-Create an agent.
-This is a one-time operation — save the returned agent.id:
+Create an agent once — save the returned agent.id:

 ```python from anthropic import Anthropic